-Revenues to pay for Program administrative costs will be collected through an administration fee of 5% of the initial loan principal or the total amount of interest due over the life of the loan, whichever is less.
-This fee will be collected from the interest portion of loan repayments on all FFY-2022 loans.
+THIS IS NOT AN ADDITIONAL FEE TO OUR LOAN RECIPENTS.
+This revenue is diverted from the interest portion of loan repayments to defray administrative costs related to the program.
+The program will collect up to 5% of the initial loan principal or the total amount of interest due over the life of the loan, whichever is less, to defray administrative cost.
+This fee will be collected from the interest portion of loan repayments on all FFY-2023 loans.

-4. FFY-2022 Appropriation Special Provisions
+4. FFY-2023 Appropriation Special Provisions

-The Federal 2022 appropriations bill has not been finalized and the final EPA FFY-2022 Cap Grant allotment amounts, and any additional federal requirements are not known.
-It is anticipated that subsidization requirements will be required for the FFY-2022 Cap Grant; the subsidization is expected to be in the form of "principal forgiveness", "negative interest rates", or a combination of the two.
+The Federal 2023 appropriations bill has not been finalized and the final EPA FFY-2023 Cap Grant allotment amounts, and any additional federal requirements are not known.
+It is anticipated that subsidization requirements will be required for the FFY-2023 Cap Grant; the subsidization is expected to be in the form of "principal forgiveness", "negative interest rates", or a combination of the two.
 The anticipated amount of subsidization is expected to be a minimum of 26% of the Cap Grant amount.
-If the FFY-2022 Cap Grant is \$7,544,000 the subsidization amount would be \$1,961,440 (26%) of the Cap Grant amount.
-Furthermore, all loans made with all or part FFY-2022 federal appropriation funds-will include the Davis-Bacon Act, American Iron and Steel, and signage requirements.
-Appropriate language will be added to all FFY-2022 loan agreements identifying the additional responsibilities for loan recipients.
+If the FFY-2023 Cap Grant is \$7,544,000 the subsidization amount would be \$1,961,440 (26%) of the Cap Grant amount.
+Furthermore, all loans made with all or part FFY-2023 federal appropriation funds-will include the Davis-Bacon Act, American Iron and Steel, and signage requirements.
+Appropriate language will be added to all FFY-2023 loan agreements identifying the additional responsibilities for loan recipients.
 "Green Infrastructure" requirements are not expected to be an appropriation requirement.
 However, the Program will continue to encourage those types of projects to seek funding from the DWSIRLF.